kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 Yes.
 The `GenericWorkloadPodGroup` feature gate needs to be switched off to disable the feature.

+- Cluster running new feature  with `GenericWorkloadPodGroup=true` and needs to rollback
+- API server restarts:
+  - New pods cannot set `podGroupName`
+  - New `PodGroup` objects cannot be created
+- Existing `PodGroup` objects remain in etcd but are ignored
+- Scheduler restarts:
+  - All pods use legacy[^3] validation path (since `podGroupName` is empty)
+  - Existing pods with `podGroupName` already set continue to have it
+- For existing pods with `podGroupName`:
+  - Scheduler still attempts to validate `podGroupName`
+  - `PodGroup` lookup may fail if objects were deleted
+  - Pods become unschedulable until admin intervenes (deletes and recreates pods)

 ###### What happens if we reenable the feature if it was previously rolled back?

 The feature will start working again.
 However, there might be some Workload objects already stored in etcd and may affect the behavior of some of the existing workloads.